 Surgery is not a common treatment for cutaneous T cell lymphoma unless a person has only an isolated plaque, which can occur with certain types of this lymphoma.

-The outlook for a person with cutaneous T cell lymphoma depends on the type of the disease and how far it has advanced by the time that they receive a diagnosis.
+The outlook for a person with cutaneous T cell lymphoma varies depending on the type and stage of lymphoma, the patient’s overall health, and their response to treatment.

 Many people with MF are able to manage symptoms and keep the cancer from progressing for long periods.
 In others, the disease progresses quickly and moves to other areas of the body.